Nikon D7500 vs Olympus E-M5 II

-The Nikon D7500 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and February 2015.
+The Nikon D7500 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in April 2017 and February 2015.
 The D7500 is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7500) and a Four Thirds sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (D7500) and a Four Thirds (E-M5 II) sensor.
+The Nikon has a resolution of 20.7 megapixels, whereas the Olympus provides 15.9 MP.

-The physical size and weight of the Nikon D7500 and the Olympus E-M5 II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D7500 and the Olympus E-M5 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (25 percent) than the Nikon D7500.
 Moreover, the E-M5 II is substantially lighter (35 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.